 Viserys' warnings about "waking the dragon".
 Fair enough, it would be frightening from Dany's perspective.
 From the reader's perspective, he's too obviously a little shit to be frightened by.
 It doesn't help that he uses the phrase nearly every time he appears, and by the end he sounds more like he's trying to turn it into his catchphrase than actually threatening anyone.

-Nausea Fuel: The Dothraki like to get drunk on fermented mare's milk.
-Unlike other dishes that appear in the books, the reader is given no reason to believe the drink is appetizing in any way, and it's described as being just as sour-smelling, lukewarm, and chunky as you would think.
+The Dothraki like to get drunk on fermented mare's milk, a custom taken from their real-world counterpart culture (see kumis).
+Unlike real-world kumis and other dishes that appear in the books, the reader is given no reason to believe the drink is appetizing in any way, and it's described as being just as sour-smelling, lukewarm, and chunky as you would think.

 In-Universe example: Jaime Lannister is forever known as the Kingslayer for murdering the man he was supposed to protect.
 To be fair, while the King in question was popularly recognized as The Caligula, the fact that most people don't know just how off his rocker Aerys was (planning to burn the Capital to the ground out of spite), and the misperception that Jaime killed him to further the ambition of House Lannister (Ned, in fact, believes that he killed Aerys because he wanted the throne for himself and was just playing a long game), is what really circles this trope off.

 Fandom Example: Catelyn Stark, despite being a kind and caring mother who gives her eldest son solid advice and a woman with a strong sense of honor and duty.
 She is widely disliked because her first actions in the series are against the extremely popular Jon Snow and Tyrion Lannister.
-Against Jon, she is openly disdainful generally, and in a moment of mad grief over her comatose seven-year-old son Bran, she tells him "it should have been you" before breaking down in tears.
+Against Jon, she is openly disdainful generally.
+She tells Ned on no uncertain terms will she allow Jon to remain in Winterfell after Ned leaves for the South, effectively turning him out if he doesn't leave with Ned.
+It is at Maester Luwin's suggestion that Jon join the Night's Watch.
+And in a moment of mad grief over her comatose seven-year-old son Bran, she tells him "it should have been you" before breaking down in tears.
 Soon after, upon meeting Tyrion Lannister at an inn, she arrests him for the attacks on Bran, mistakenly believing him to be the one responsible.
 This arrest serves as one of many catalysts that sets the long simmering tensions in Westeros aflame, erupting into the War of the Five Kings.

 Ramsay Bolton's very... fond of his Reek.
 This only makes being Reek even more terrifying, if that's even possible.